synnwave/nITG-synn-template/README.md

 # nITG-synn-template

-This template is a complete rewrite of the [Mirin Template](https://github.com/XeroOl/notitg-mirin/), in Luau.
+This template is a complete rewrite of the [Mirin Template](https://github.com/XeroOl/notitg-mirin/), in [Luau](https://luau-lang.org/).

 The goal of this template is to have auto-completion & strict typing, and to avoid global variables as much as possible when writing scripts.

 ## DISCLAIMER

-Note: this template is not intended to be used by beginners, if you're a beginner please use the [Mirin Template](https://github.com/XeroOl/notitg-mirin/) instead !
+Note: this template is not intended to be used by beginners or people who are not familiar with the Luau language, please use the [Mirin Template](https://github.com/XeroOl/notitg-mirin/) instead !

 ## Credits

-XeroOl and all [Mirin Template](https://github.com/XeroOl/notitg-mirin/) contributors.
+@XeroOl and all [Mirin Template](https://github.com/XeroOl/notitg-mirin/) contributors.
 This template is based off of it.

+@ArcticFqx for [script that allows you to create actors by script](https://github.com/ArcticFqx/nitg-theme/blob/master/Lua/geno.lua).
+This template uses a heavily modified version of it for the declarative layout feature.

 ## Extra Features